-These terminals are not separate channels and the same signal will be outputted from each pair of terminals.
+These terminals are not separate channels, and the same signal will be outputted from each pair of terminals.

 Stereo and other multi-channel amplifiers will have their output terminals labelled per channel (left, right, etc.).

-Separate Left & Right Channel Stereo
+Separate Left And Right Channel Stereo

 Monoblock amplifiers can also be used to amplify individual channels for playback.

 In a stereo setup, then, two (ideally identical) monoblock amplifiers can be used.
-One amp to amplify the left channel and drive the left speakers and another amp to amplify the right channel and drive the right speakers.
+One amp to amplify the left channel and drive the left speakers, and another amp to amplify the right channel and drive the right speakers.